Our Financial Rating

 Under regulatory Supervision

-All licensed insurance companies must meet the solvency standards for insurance business as set by the Reserve Bank of New Zealand.
-These solvency standards state that we must hold a minimum amount of solvency capital, so that we’re in a position to pay claims to our customers during unexpected events (such as earthquakes or pandemics).
+All licensed insurance companies must meet the requirements of the solvency standards for insurance business as set by the Reserve Bank of New Zealand.
+These solvency standards state that we must hold a minimum amount of solvency capital, so that we are in a position to pay claims to our customers during unexpected events (such as earthquakes or pandemics).

 Actual Solvency Capital